AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ## If you are using input shaper:

-Set all of the **non-travel** accelerations to the max recommended acceleration for your shaper type or below (from the upper right area of your ADXL graph).
+Set all of the **non-travel** accelerations to the max recommended acceleration for your shaper type and below (from the upper right area of your ADXL graph).
+- I would still personally recommend keeping low accelerations for things like perimeters.
+Your IS tune can drift over time with belt tensions and ringing can start to come back.
+I've also had some bulging issues when pushing perim accels.

 **Travels can exceed the max recommended value**, however.
 See [:page_facing_up:here](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/determining_max_speeds_accels.md) to determine your max travel accels.
 Or you can play it on the safe side and just use the same max accel.